Best Hiking Clothes for Women (Hiking Outfit Ideas)

 Gregory Deva

 Gregory has been building bags for a long time to know how to make a quality pack.
 This hiking backpack for women is a workhorse designed to be used and abused.
 The Deva is designed to carry a heavy load without breaking your back on the trail.
-It has a superior suspension system with plush padding and great organization.
-If you’ll be on extended thru-hike trips and don’t mind sacrificing a pound or two, this is your ideal hiking backpack.

 My Favorite Hiking Brands for Women